btcpayserver/btcpayserver-doc/docs/OpenCart.md

 ![BTCPay OpenCart: Webhook payload URL forbidden](./img/virtuemart/btcpay-vm--19-troubleshoot-403-callback.png)

 If you see "**Status 403 (Forbidden)**" then POST requests to your site are blocked for some reason.
-You should ask your hosting provider or make sure no firewall or security textension is blocking the requests.
-If you see any other status code (200, 500, ...) a firewall problem seems to not apply, you probably need to further investigate.
+You should ask your hosting provider or ensure no firewall or security extension is blocking the requests.
+If you see any other status code (200, 500, ...) a firewall problem seems not to apply.
+You probably need to investigate further.

-## I have troubles with using the extension or some other related questions
+## I have trouble with using the extension or some other related questions.

 Feel free to join our support channel over at [https://chat.btcpayserver.org/](https://chat.btcpayserver.org/) or [https://t.me/btcpayserver](https://t.me/btcpayserver) if you need help or have any further questions.